KuroiRaku/COMP371OpenGL/README.md

 'left arrow button': To rotate the world model to -y axis\
 'up arrow button': To rotate the world to +x axis\
 'down arrow button': To rotate the world to -x axis\
-'home button': Reset all the model to its original position
+'home button': Reset all the world matrix to its original position '0': Reset every model to its original position

 ## Code Reference
 We have refer to code in [learnopengl.com](learnopengl.com)